 First and foremost, you must remember that it is in your best interest not to speak to your probation officer about any of the alleged violations of your probation.
 By speaking to your probationer officer, you expose yourself to questioning that could lead to admissions that could be used against you in court.

-If you are currently on probation, you were likely told that violating the terms of your probation could result in the imposition of the maximum prison term allowable under Texas law.
+If you are currently on probation, you were told that violating the terms of your probation could result in the imposition of the maximum prison term or jail term allowable under Texas law.

 Probation Violations That Can Get Your Probation Revoked

 Examples of conduct frequently used by the state of Texas as a basis to revoke someone’s probation include:

 - failure to report and meet with your probation officer